chris-bratti/wireguard-init/README.md

 #### 3. Run the init_client command
 ```
-sudo ./init_wireguard.sh init_client /path/to/config.conf
+sudo ./init_wireguard.sh init_client /path/to/config.conf -a
 ```

+Options:
-Where `path/to/config.conf` is the location of the configuration file that was copied onto the client machine.
+- `/path/to/config` (required): path to the configuration file that was copied onto the client machine
+- `-a` (optional): option to run wireguard as a service on the client machine (not typically recommended)

 #### This command will:
 - Install WireGuard